 Sweet vegan and gluten free sugar cookies with a chocolate drizzle.

 Cream the buttery spread until fluffy.
-Add a 1/2 cup of the cookie mix and blend.
+Add the unsweetened applesauce and vanilla extract and continue to mix on medium speed.

 Divide dough in half, and make into two discs.
 Wrap each disc in plastic wrap and refrigerate for at least one hour.